OpenHack/openhack.github.com/austin/index.markdown

 other for help in their present challenge.
 Maybe some one has experience, a book, or a contact who can help you out.
 This gives each of us a chance to leverage the group's "tribal knowledge" to solve a problem.

-We'll wrap up between 10:30 and 11PM and invite everyone out for drinks (of course totally optional) afterward.
+We'll wrap up between 10:30 and 11PM.

 ### How often are you running OpenHack ATX?

-We're not sure yet.
-We're going to start it up at once a month for now and if it catches on and folks want it, we could potentially move to every other week, venue willing.
+We originally planned on once per month, but by popular request at our first meeting, we're now aiming at twice per month.
+We'll announce February meetup number 2 as soon as the dates are finalized (though we're 99% there already).
+We're aiming for a Wednesday meetup, and a Thursday meetup with a week spread in between (roughly).

+Meetings are announced here, via Twitter, and through our mailing list.

 ### Other, similar options

 If you're looking for other options (maybe that day doesn't work for you), there's [Cafe Bedouins](http://cafebedouins.com/).
 They generally meet every Tuesday at a coffee shop or other similar location at 7PM.
-It's not as structured as above, and could end up being more social than OpenHack (we just kind of have to see how that goes), but it's another option for you to get in on as well.
+It's not as structured as above, but it's another option for you to get in on as well.

 There's also a Meetup.com group we've been made aware of that may interest you, called the